rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 and in some cases can result in significant delay.
-The TI OpenCL implementation does provide a mechanism where the result of an on-line compile can be cached on the system and the time delay for compilation is paid once for the first invocation of a compile but subsequent invocations are short circuited and the cached result is used instead.
+The TI OpenCL implementation does provide a mechanism where the result of an on-line compile can be cached on the system and the time delay for compilation is paid once for a the first invocation of a compile but subsequent invocations are short circuited and the cached result is used instead.
 This behavior is controlled through the environment variable :envvar:`TI_OCL_CACHE_KERNELS`.

-The TI off-line OpenCL C compiler: clocl
+The TI offline OpenCL C compiler: clocl
 =======================================================

 Executing :command:`clocl -h` will print the help screen.
 Clocl contains two sets of options to control behavior.
 The first set of options is clocl and TI OpenCL specific.
 They include the option -t which is used to generate an embeddable OpenCL C program binary array.
-The second set of options are generic OpenCL options as specified by the OpenCL 1.1 specification.
+The second set of options is the generic OpenCL options as specified by the OpenCL 1.1 specification.
 I refer the reader to the specification for more details on those options.